triggac4/factory/README.md

 for those who just want to see the api calls navigate to `src/utils/DispatchHandler.js` that's where all the api's are consumed still a few bugs but i'll find them.

+also if both textfield's are not filled the submit button will do nothing and if already processing another submission it is temporarily disabled

 ### note you are running on local host 3000 but that can be changed if you need to